 This was posted on our facebook page today, and, well shoot, there are 18 pairs of eyes here at gHQ that are a little teary right now.
-We make a cool product with the world’s only biodegradable diaper in a fashionable cotton cover.
+We make a cool product.
 We 100% believe that to be true.
 But what we believe in 150% (at least) is the power of genuine human interaction.
 Mom to mom.
 Mom to Dad.
 Dad to Dad.
 Parent to Parent.
 Baby to Baby.
 People to People.
 The stories that sprout from our connection are what will send this world spinning on a most beautiful and inspiring course toward being greater than we could have ever imagined.

 Lisa gave me permission to share her comment here.

 I happen to be a huge fan of the late Hunter S. Thompson.
 And one of my favorite lines of any literature is this:

 “Our energy would simply prevail.
 We had all the momentum; we were riding the crest of a high and beautiful wave.
 So now, less than five years later, you can go up on a steep hill [in Las Vegas] and look west, and with the right kind of eyes you can almost see the high-water mark – that place where the wave finally broke and rolled back.”

 It comes to mind every now and again and I find it has multiple meanings.
 Sometimes it’s a way of saying something good almost happened but didn’t; it also says, to me, that something terrible tried to happen and was defeated.